python-attrs/attrs/docs/comparison.rst

    >>> C("10") > C("2")
    True

-This is especially useful when you have fields with objects that have untypical comparison properties.
+This is especially useful when you have fields with objects that have atypical comparison properties.
 A common example being `NumPy arrays <https://github.com/python-attrs/attrs/issues/435>`_.

 Please note that they are set *independently* because *order* is `False` by default in `modern APIs <prov>`.